Ak1118912/Ak1118912/README.md

 # Hi there, I'm Ak1118912 👋

 I am a Computer Science student at MIT ADT University with a strong passion for artificial intelligence and machine learning.
-As an ML enthusiast, I enjoy exploring data-driven solutions, building intelligent systems, and staying updated with the latest advancements in AI.
-I actively participate in hands-on projects, hackathons, and open-source contributions to deepen my understanding and apply my skills in real-world scenarios.
-My goal is to leverage technology to solve meaningful problems and contribute to the growing field of machine learning.
 ---

 ## 🛠️ Languages & Tools